-A. No matter what your age, gender, race, status, beliefs, or ethnicity, you will be welcome at Talbot Park.
+A. No matter your age, gender, race, status, beliefs, or ethnicity, you will be welcome at Talbot Park.
 Many of our current members grew up in Baptist churches but a large percentage came from other denominations and joined us along the way.
 Among our fellowship, we have former Presbyterians, Episcopalians, Methodists, Catholics, and Pentecostals, to name a few, as well as people who have no faith background at all.
 We have people of all educational levels and political persuasions.
-We like to believe that our diversity gives us a deeper and richer experience of faith.
+We believe that our diversity gives us a deeper and richer experience of faith.

 Q. What time does the worship service begin?

 A. 11:00 a.m., every Sunday morning.
 Most of our worship services last about an hour.